-Welcome to the Educator's Guide to Supporting Students in Foster Care.
-The primary purpose of this guide is to empower education professionals with information, resources, and tools to positively impact the educational experience of students in foster care.
-It is our hope to promote collaborative practices and strategies for Washington state's education, child welfare, and court systems that improve educational stability and achievement while increasing awareness about the complexities and challenges that impact students in foster care.
-Although this guide is primarily designed for education professionals, it will also be useful to caregivers, child welfare workers, child advocates, and others who work with students to help them achieve success in school and in life.
+Welcome to the Guide to Supporting Students in Foster Care.
+The primary purpose of this guide is to provide information, resources and tools to positively impact the educational experiences of students in foster care.
+It is our hope to promote collaborative practices and strategies for Washington state's education, child welfare and court systems that improve educational stability and achievement, while increasing awareness about the complexities and challenges that impact students in foster care.
+This guide is intended for educators, professionals, caregivers, child welfare workers, child advocates and others who work with students to help them achieve success in school and in life.
 Knowledgeable, caring adults play a significant role in guiding students to a positive educational experience while in the foster care system and beyond.

-Thank you for considering this resource guide and for making a difference in the lives of young people who are involved with the child welfare, court, and education systems in Washington state.
+Thank you for considering this resource guide and for making a difference in the lives of young people who are involved with the child welfare, court and education systems in Washington state.

-GOALS OF THE GUIDE
+GOALS OF THIS GUIDE